AOS-GUI/AOS-GUI/MDs/manual.md

 ### desktop

 The desktop is what contains all of the buttons that link to applications.
 You can customize which buttons are on the desktop in the `settings` app.
 To customize the locations of each button, simply drag and drop a button to the new location.

+If you would like to create a shortcut to an external app, click on the `Extras` menu in the menu bar and click `Create Shortcut...`, then type the name of the app you would like to add to the desktop and press OK.
+To remove this shortcut, click on `Remove Shortcut...`, type the text displayed on the button you would like to remove, and click OK.

 While focusing on the desktop, shortcuts that you have bound in `settings` can be called by pressing the key combos you have set.
 The default keybinds are: